 Talented young dancers from outside Atlanta Ballet Centre for Dance Education joining Atlanta Ballet 2 this season are Santiago Bedoya, Avery Jarrard, Nae Kojima and Emmanuel López.

+Despite the cancellation of nearly two seasons of live theatre performances, Atlanta Ballet is one of the only American Guild of Musical Arts (AGMA) organizations in the nation to keep its artists fully employed and on their contracts throughout the pandemic.
 While COVID-19 has had a critical impact on organizations across the arts industry, Atlanta Ballet is proud to have been able to provide safe opportunities for its dancers to perform and the community to enjoy the art of dance through its Silver Linings programming for virtual and live, outdoor audiences last spring.

 “Thanks to the steadfast support of the Atlanta Ballet Board and community, the dedication of our staff, and extraordinary support through the CARES Act, we have come through the darkest period of the pandemic with an even stronger commitment to the art and artists on our stage,” said newly-announced Atlanta Ballet Executive Director Tom West.
 “The dancers are eager to feel the incredible energy that comes with performing for a live and captivated audience again, and we all look forward to seeing the faces of our loyal patrons sitting in the theatre.”